Can I File a Lawsuit if My Car Accident was Caused by a Software Malfunction?

 Defective Self Driving Features

 Self-driving cars are becoming more prevalent on the roadways, but there are still many concerns regarding the technology used for the vehicle to self-operate.
 Many self-driving cars have been touted as safe for use on highways and other traffic-packed roads.
 However, if the vehicle does not properly recognize an obstacle, there is a great risk of a car accident.
+If you were harmed because of a technical malfunction, contact our product liability lawyers in Dallas.

 Many vehicle software systems connect to the internet in order to use GPS, radio, and other features.
 If the manufacturer of the vehicle does not equip the car with adequate protections from outside attacks, there is a chance the car could be hacked.
 This could allow the hacker to take control over certain functions of the vehicle, which would be hazardous for the driver.